Quantcast

 Zhou Yiran did a fabulous job portraying Mu Qingyan.
 He perfectly captured the nuances of MQY and looked absolutely stunning playing him.
 MQY is a complicated character; he is jealous, obsessive, manipulative, a bit unhinged and morally grey.
 But he’s also loyal, determined and is willing to go above and beyond to get what he wants because he has seen the people he loves, live with regrets their whole lives.
 He is very much flawed and at times, a bit difficult to like or defend but it’s still easy to root for him.

-The chemistry between the leads is really good but their relationship dynamic is potentially the most problematic part of this drama: They are toxic and rather frustrating to watch at times, so tread carefully.
-But personally, I think they save themselves before falling from the edge and take time to grow and is actually okay by the end.
+The chemistry between the leads is really good but their relationship dynamic is potentially the most problematic part of this drama: They are toxic and rather frustrating to watch at times, so make sure to tread carefully.
+But personally, I think they save themselves from going too far and take time to grow and is actually okay by the end.

 And the award for the best second male lead goes to Song Yuzhi!
-I don’t care what anyone says, I absolutely love him.
-Yuzhi starts off as the typical cold, rigid, righteous and slightly pretentious 2ML but we soon get to see how clever and surprisingly flexible he is.
-He did what he thought was right and had a clean conscience.
+I absolutely adore him.
+Yuzhi starts off as the typical cold, rigid, righteous and somewhat pretentious 2ML but we soon get to see how clever and surprisingly flexible he is.
+He always did what he thought was right and had a clean conscience.
 He was always the first to see through MQY’s schemes and called him out on it but never interfered where it wasn’t his place to interfere.
 And he admired, respected and liked CZ in the best way possible, supportive but never trying to impose or influence her feelings and decisions.
-And he's so cute, I loved his interactions with his father, who is also an absolute vibe might I add.
+And he's so cute, I loved all his interactions with his father, who is also an absolute vibe might I add.

 The other supporting characters were also written very well.
 And I simply cannot not mention You Guanyue.
 He single-handedly uplifted this drama for me ever since he first appeared.
 He is such a diva and his interactions with literally anyone is a joy to watch.

-Now, the plot itself was good but a little weak at times.
+Now, the plot itself was decent but fell a little weak at times.
 As much as I understand Cai Pingshu’s importance and why literally everyone admired and loved her, she was overused as the driving force of the plot and emotional building to the point that no one could even have a conversation without someone mentioning her every other minute.
+The motive behind the main antagonist was also practically non-existent.

-The storytelling was also somewhat lacking, and I can understand the disappointment of the novel readers, especially if they are mourning the potential of what this drama could’ve been.
+Overall, this drama is not perfect, and I can understand the disappointment of the novel readers, especially if they are mourning the potential of what this drama could’ve been.
 However, as I’ve never read the novel and just watched it as it came, I quite enjoyed this drama.
 Like I mentioned before, this drama has its flaws and if you wish to pick on it, there would be reasons not to like it.
-But personally, I think the cinematography, osts, characters and the acting really came together as the story progressed and made it worth a shot.
+But personally, I think the cinematography, OSTs, characters and the acting really came together as the story progressed and made it worth a shot.

 Read More